When Federated Learning Meets Quantum Computing: Survey and Research Opportunities: Privacy-Preserving QFL

 \subsection{Quantum Secure Multi-Party Computation}

 In conventional FL systems, challenges such as gradient inversion attacks, which enable the reconstruction of private gradients, are prevalent.
 The authors in~\cite{QFL-GradientDP} addressed this issue by utilizing quantum states to encode gradients, thereby securing multi-party contributions to the global model from adversaries.
 The proposed framework incorporates protocols that use private inner-product estimation and incremental learning, collectively allowing contributions from each party without exposing individual gradients.
-These quantum-based techniques secure model aggregation among multiple parties by exploiting quantum phenomena, such as superposition and entanglement.
 In another work~\cite{QFL10}, a quantum secure aggregation scheme is proposed to facilitate secure multi-party contributions by aggregating local models using quantum secret sharing, where participants encode model gradients into qubits and transmit them via Greenberger–Horne–Zeilinger (GHZ) states~\cite{greenberger2009ghz}.
 Quantum entanglement detects eavesdropping, ensuring data confidentiality.
 Further, in~\cite{QFL-HQK}, a hybrid-quantum-key based secure FL system is designed for multi-party applications, particularly in the medical field.
-This system uses quantum key distribution to securely share model parameters and hybrid quantum keys to protect data exchanges and model contributions from external attacks.
-Combining quantum cryptographic techniques with classical methods enables secure, private multi-party communication.
+This system uses quantum key distribution to securely share parameters and hybrid quantum keys to protect data exchanges and model contributions from external attacks.

+$\bullet$ \textbf{Untrusted but non-adversarial computation nodes:} Many QFL deployments involve service providers or benign participants that execute parts of the workflow but cannot be granted access to plaintext updates or model states, such as an outsourced PQC execution on a cloud QPU provider or aggregation nodes with stricter data-handling policies.
+These nodes need not necessarily be an attacker and thus must be carefully considered in the QFL framework.